Special Education

 This course presents in detail how the principles and practices of multi-sensory, structured language instruction are applied to support the remedial reading needs of students with word-level deficits in Grades 3+ who have not adequately responded to intervention.
 This course features practical application of reading research, with particular emphasis on phonological awareness, phonics and spelling at the beginning levels of decoding and encoding.
 It also provided specific procedures to teach the following syllable types: closed, vowel-consonant-e, open, and consonant-le.
 The course includes additional topics on diagnostic teaching and differentiating instruction, program pacing, high frequency word instruction, vocabulary instruction, fluency instruction, dyslexia, listening and reading comprehension strategies, use of differentiated texts, and handwriting.
 Candidates explore the above in relation to Steps 1-6 of the Wilson Reading System (WRS).
 Cross-listed with RLDV 6576.

-SPED 6577 Clinical Intensive Instruction I for the Non-Responsive Reader in Grades 3+ 1.5 Credits
+SPED 6577 Clinical Intensive Instruction I for the Non-Responsive Reader in Grades 3+ 1.5-3 Credits

 This supervised practicum experience prepares candidates to effectively implement a multi-sensory structured language reading program with students in Grades 3-12 that present with significant word-level reading and spelling deficits, including those diagnosed with a language-based learning disability or dyslexia.
 Candidates will acquire a sophisticated working knowledge of the sound-symbol system of English (phonology) and its structure (morphology) as well as the use of specific diagnostic methods in teaching reading and spelling.
 This Wilson Reading System Steps 1-6 web-based practicum is supervised by a Wilson Credentialed Trainer.
 Cross-listed with RLD 6577.
-Previously SE 0577.

 SPED 6578 Intensive Instruction II for the Non-Responsive Reader Using the Wilson Reading System 3 Credits

 This course is a continuation of SPED 6576 and presents in detail how the principles and practices of multi-sensory structured language instruction are applied to support the remedial reading needs of students with word-level deficits in Grades 3+ who have not adequately responded to intervention.
 This course features practical application of reading research, and expands upon the topics of phonological awareness, phonics and spelling at the beginning levels of decoding and encoding.
 It also provides additional opportunities to refine procedural skill associated with teaching the following syllable types: closed, vowel-consonant-e, open, and consonant-le.
 The course includes additional topics on diagnostic teaching and differentiating instruction, program pacing, high frequency word instruction, vocabulary instruction, fluency instruction, dyslexia, listening and reading comprehension strategies, use of differentiated texts, and handwriting.
 Candidates explore the above in relation to Steps 1-6 of the Wilson Reading System (WRS).
 Cross-listed with RLDV 6578.
-Previously SE 0578.

-SPED 6579 Clinical Intensive Instruction II for the Non-Responsive Reader in Grades 3+ 1.5 Credits
+SPED 6579 Clinical Intensive Instruction II for the Non-Responsive Reader in Grades 3+ 1.5-3 Credits

 SPED 6599 Seminar in Special Education 3 Credits

 This advanced synthesizing seminar directs the candidate toward an in-depth study of special topics in the field, using a research-oriented approach.
 Open only to matriculated students in the Special Education program with permission from the candidate's university advisor and the Director of Special Education.
-Previously SE 0599.

 SPED 6900 Special Topics (Shell) 3 Credits

 This course explores advanced topics in the field of special education.
 Topics may vary each semester and are determined by the special education faculty as a reflection of pertinent themes of interest in the field.
-Previously SE 0568.

 SPED 6952 Practica/DSAP in Special Education 3 Credits

 This course consists of an experiential opportunity for candidates pursuing a cross-endorsement or DSAP in special education.
 Each practicum is individually designed to meet the candidate's needs and fulfill the certification requirement of working with at least two different disabilities.
 Candidates fulfilling the cross-endorsement/DSAP in comprehensive special education confirm placements in conjunction with the candidate's University advisor and the Director of Student Teaching Placement.
 Enrollment requires successful completion of required courses, passing of the PRAXIS II in Special Education and the Foundations of Reading Test, and permission of the candidate's University advisor.
 Candidates must notify their University advisor and the Director of Field Experiences of their intent to start these courses in the semester prior to their anticipated practicum/DSAP placement.
 For cross-endorsement and DSAP candidates only.
 Pass/Fall.
-Previously SE 0592.

 SPED 6953 Student Teaching in Special Education 3-6 Credits

 This course consists of a semester-long, full time placement in a public school or an approved setting working with a trained cooperating teacher who supervises the candidate pursuing an initial certificate in special education as he or she works with students identified with at least two different disabilities.
 Student teaching requirements include attendance in Student Teaching and Practicum/DSAP Seminar (SPED 6954) in conjunction with the on-site experience and supervision.
 Candidates fulfilling the initial certificate in special education coordinate their site placements with their academic advisor, University supervisor, and/or the director of Student Teaching Placement.
 Enrollment requires successful completion of required courses and permission of the candidate's University advisor.
 Candidates must notify their University advisor, and the Director of Field Experiences of their intent to start this course in the semester prior to their anticipated student teaching experience.
 For initial certification candidates only.
 Pass/Fail.
-Previously SE 0593.
+Undergraduate Equivalent: SPED 4953.

 SPED 6954 Student Teaching/DSAP Seminar in Special Education 3 Credits

-Corequisite: SPED 6953.
+Corequisite(s): SPED 6953.

 Participants take this weekly seminar concurrently with student teaching/DSAP.
 Although much of the seminar's subject matter flows from the ongoing student teaching/DSAP experience, it deliberately addresses areas such as understanding IEPs, goal writing, lesson planning, due process, mindfulness, communication with parents/caregivers, sensitivity to multicultural issues, and roles and responsibilities as a case manager.
 It also provides opportunities to collaborate with regular education certification candidates in ways authentic to the work of both categories of teachers and special education.
 The course stresses continued reflective practice and professional development, including development of a professional portfolio, continued study and research, and establishing a supportive collegial network.
 The job application process, including resume writing, interviewing skills, and developing a teaching philosophy, are also addressed.
 Candidates also receive information on the certification process.
-Previously SE 0594.
+Undergraduate Equivalent: SPED 4954.

 SPED 6990 Independent Study 3-6 Credits

 The course provides opportunities for advanced candidates to pursue their interests in diverse aspects of special education under the guidance of a faculty member.
 Enrollment by permission of the instructor and the Director of Special Education only.
-Previously SE 0595.

 SPED 6999 Comprehensive Examination in Special Education 0 Credits

-Prerequisites: SPED 5410, SPED 5411, SPED 5413, SPED 5417.
+Prerequisite(s): SPED 5410, SPED 5411, SPED 5413, SPED 5417.

 The comprehensive examination is required of all candidates earning an MA degree in Special Education.
 The comprehensive exam is taken after successful completion of at least 18 credits in the program in special education and is designed to assess a candidate's understanding, skills and knowledge base in the four areas associated with the State of Connecticut certification law: a) Psycho-educational theory and development of children with disabilities, b) Diagnosis of children and youth with disabilities, c) Program planning and education of children and youth with disabilities, and d) Curriculum and methods of teaching children and youth with disabilities.
 If the candidate fails one or more sections of the comprehensive examination, he/she will have one additional opportunity to re-take and pass the section(s) during the scheduled administration of the examination.
 Grading method: Pass with distinction/Pass/Fail.
-Previously SE 0099.
+Undergraduate Equivalent: SPED 4999.